Sanmeet007/servlet_template/readme.md

 # Servlet Template

-This is a servlet jsp template.
+This is a servlet jsp template project with maven.

 Comes with pre-listed dependencies :